Parents have more stuff than ever to make their lives easier, but some common-sense parenting tools still need to be invented … soon!

 What do you do when your child is too old for the booster seat but is allergic to actually sitting down at dinner?
 It’s like it is physically impossible for them to stay seated for longer than three bites of food.
 The dinnertime seat belt saves meals and lives!

 How many arguments have you been in the middle of and you just needed a short breather?
 Exactly.
 Saved By The Bell was ahead of its time when it introduced Zach Morris calling “timeout” in the middle of a scene.
-Parents need this ability.
+We need this among our parenting tools ASAP.
 Think about it.
 Everything freezes and you go eat a bowl of ice cream, then go back and solve the fight over what kid gets what book.
 You might even be able to finish cleaning the house before the first room you cleaned gets messed up again.

 As a dad, there is not much that brightens my day more than my son coming over and giving me a big hug.
 Why not get that feeling all day long?
 I don’t know how to do it but bottle toddler hugs and they would fly off the shelf.
 The world would just be a better place.

-Editor’s Note: A version of this post previously ran on Beau’s blog Lunchbox Dad.
+Editor’s Note: A version of Parenting Tools previously ran on Lunchbox Dad.